- General safety

 - Safety committees

-Simon Fraser University has a comprehensive Radiation Safety Program (RSP) which includes Ionizing (IR) and Non-ionizing Radiation (NIR).
-The use of magnetic instrumentation falls under the NIR RSP which primary objective is to facilitate and ensure safe use of magnetic devices in research, teaching and the environment.
+Simon Fraser University has a comprehensive Radiation Safety Program.
+The use of magnetic instrumentation falls under the Radiation Safety Program, whose primary objective is to facilitate and ensure the safe use of magnetic devices in research, teaching, and the environment.

 Simon Fraser University enforces the standards with regard to safety concerning static magnetic fields established by the American Conference of Governmental Industrial Hygienists (ACGIH).
 Recommended limits are listed in the table (here).